A hacker bought a voting machine on eBay. Michigan officials are now investigating

 "We are actively working with law enforcement to investigate allegations of an illegal attempt to sell a voter assist terminal acquired in Michigan," Secretary of State Jocelyn Benson, who is up for reelection in November, announced in a statement last week.

 And, in an additional tweet, Benson noted that the voting machine was originally from Wexford County and clarified that it was not used to tabulate ballots.
-(The Dominion-made apparatus are built to function as a voting machine or a ballot printing device.
+(The Dominion-made apparatuses are built to function as voting machines or ballot printing devices.
 In Michigan, they were used to print voter ballots.)

 The U.S. Election Assistance Commission says voting machines should be meticulously inventoried and kept under lock and key "in a tamper-proof location, preferably within the election office."